 Number of Presenters Allowed

 Each abstract must have at least one designated presenter.
-The maximum number of presenters allowed on an oral or poster abstract is 2, while workshop proposals may have up to 2.
+The maximum number of presenters allowed is 5.
 If you need to change the presenter(s) after the close of submissions you may do so by emailing the Abstract Manager.

 Requested Presentation Type